Social Icons

 Directed by Anna Wieczur-Bluszcz

-Well, this movie makes you feel that way when you finished watching it after the first ten minutes, and you have to write a review about it.
+That’s exactly how this movie makes you feel after watching it—especially if you have to write a review about it.

 This is a total skip on Netflix.